2019 Pre-conference Field Trips

 Field trip participants will travel on chartered motorcoaches provided by Southern SAWG.
 No private vehicles permitted.
-All field trip motorcoaches will depart from outside the front entrance of the Chattanooga Convention Center on Carter Street at 12:30 p.m. sharp!
+All field trip motorcoaches will depart from outside of the Statehouse Convention Center at 12:30 p.m. sharp!
 No refunds will be provided to those who miss their ride.
 The field trip registration fee includes a light snack.

 Please be mindful of the potential to spread serious animal and plant pathogens on footwear and clothing.
 We respectfully ask that you clean farm boots and clothing before climbing aboard to visit these farms.